 Credit selection is conducted by a deep team of sector and security analysts.
-The focus is on understanding the underlying business, issuer financial strength, risks pertaining to cash flows, the capital structure (seniority of payments), debt covenants, among other considerations.
+The focus is on understanding the underlying business, issuer financial strength, risks pertaining to cash flows, the capital structure (seniority of payments), debt covenants, and other considerations.
 This analysis involves comprehensive industry analysis that incorporates inputs from industry experts, competitors, suppliers, servicers, and customers.
-It also integrates a thorough analysis of creditworthiness under a variety of downside stress-test scenarios and leverages a dedicated legal team to assist in examining and assessing pertinent covenants and terms that may affect issues.
+It also integrates a thorough analysis of creditworthiness under a variety of downside stress-test scenarios and leverages a dedicated legal team to assist in examining and assessing key contractual issues that may affect a company's securities.

 Risk management plays a prominent role in Guggenheim's investment process.
 At a high-level, the team studies a wide range of economic and market scenarios, and assesses the possible impact these scenarios could have on the portfolio.
-Scenarios can include those driven by macroeconomic risks, changes in regulation, broad sector trends, or an assessment of liquidity at the sector, security, and industry levels.
-Moreover, the team seeks to understand how specific changes in portfolio composition would lessen potential downside, such as upgrading credit quality or including different types of security structures.
-Scenario analysis at the portfolio level also includes the impact of various interest-rate changes along different tenors of the curve.
+These scenarios can include those driven by macroeconomic risks, changes in regulation and interest rates, broad sector trends, or an assessment of liquidity at the sector, security, and industry levels.